 ]

-will be marked as erroneous and thus control will fall to the next catch
+will be marked as inaccurate and control will pass to the next catch

-, from which the data is already returned with a success mark.
+, but also promises with error handlers attached to them, which will return the data with a success mark.

 const promises = filepaths.map((filepath) => fsp.readFile(filepath, 'utf-8')